sishii1214/sishii1214.github.io/index.md

 ## Preprints

+・On the factorization of certain Kummer characters arising from once-punctured elliptic curves with complex multiplication, in preparation.

 ・On the kernels of the pro-$p$ outer Galois representations associated to once-punctured CM elliptic curves, submitted [[arXiv]](https://arxiv.org/abs/2312.04196).

 ・On Kummer characters arising from Galois actions on the pro-$p$ fundamental groups of once-punctured CM elliptic curves, submitted [[arXiv]](https://arxiv.org/abs/2312.04175).